irs1318dev/Fauxbot/Robot Programming Guide.md

         TuningConstants.DRIVETRAIN_Y_DEAD_ZONE));
 ```

 The Analog description takes parameters describing the User Input Device (Driver or CoDriver joystick) and the axis of the joystick (X, Y, Throttle, etc.).
+It also includes the ability to invert the axis (so that the "forward" direction matches positive) and the ability to provie a dead zone (as joysticks are often imperfect at mesauring the middle).

 ```java
 put(
     Operation.IntakeRaiseArm,